 The Plan received a favorable determination letter from the Internal Revenue Service dated October 29, 2014, covering all of the amendments executed through January 3, 2014 and stating that the Plan is qualified under Section 401(a) of the Code.
 Therefore, the related trust is exempt from taxation.
 Subsequent to this determination, the Plan was further amended.
 The Plan, as amended, is required to operate in conformity with the Code in order to maintain its qualification.
 The Plan administrator believes that the Plan is being operated, in all material respects, in accordance with the applicable requirements of the Code and, therefore, believes that the Plan, as amended, is qualified and the related trust is tax exempt.
-The Plan administrator has indicated that it will take the necessary steps, if any, to bring the Plan's operations into compliance with the Code.

 The Plan administrator evaluates uncertain tax positions taken by the Plan, and the financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits, to be sustained upon examination by the IRS.
-The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that, as of December 31, 2014, there are no uncertain positions taken or expected to be taken.
+The Plan administrator has analyzed the tax positions taken by the Plan and has concluded that, as of December 31, 2015, there are no uncertain positions taken or expected to be taken.
 The Plan has recognized no interest or penalties related to uncertain tax positions.
 The Plan is subject to routine audits by taxing jurisdictions.
 The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2013.